Prepaid cards

 Decent pick if you work in charity, education or healthcare (including carers), though watch out for fees.

-After an initial £5 top up to get the card, you can add extra credit (min £10) online or via its app with the funds available instantly.
+After an initial £5 top up to get the card, you can add extra credit (min £10) to your card online or via its app with the funds available instantly.
 After the first year, a £2.99 annual fee kicks in, so diarise to cancel if you find you're not earning much cashback from it.
 There's also a £5/mth inactivity fee after 12 months of no usage, so make sure you cancel before that kicks in.

 Hyperjar-prepaid-card-logo.PNG